razorpro9991/AirBnB_clone/README.md

 # HolbertonBnB - Airbnb Clone

-# Auth: Ebenezer Kissiedu and Hanae Aghoutane
+# Authors: Ebenezer Kissiedu and Hanae Aghoutane

 HolbertonBnB is a full-stack web application designed to replicate the core functionalities of Airbnb, providing users with a platform to discover, book, and list accommodations.
 Developed as a project for educational purposes by the Holberton School, this Airbnb clone employs modern web technologies and follows industry best practices to deliver a seamless user experience.